samkit-stack/Battlebuck/README.md

 # 🚀 Battlebuck – SwiftUI Posts Assignment

-A simple SwiftUI app that fetches posts from a remote API, supports search, favorites, and offline storage — all built using **MVVM architecture**.
+A SwiftUI app that fetches posts from a remote API, supports search, favorites, and offline storage — all built using **MVVM architecture**.

 ---